Stonesjtu/go-docker/README.md

 InfluxDB can also be used with cAdvisor to archive usage statistics (see go-docker-web)

-InfluxDB is optional but recommended.
+InfluxDB is optional.
 Grafana will help getting charts of usage recorded in InfluxDB.

 ## Directories